The Future of Field Service

-Predictive analytics allows field service to shift toward more proactive job orders rather than urgent, reactive jobs.
-In turn, this leads to increased efficiency and lower costs, which translates to a competitive edge: lower prices and higher satisfaction rates for customers.
+This shift toward more proactive job orders (rather than urgent, reactive jobs), leads to increased efficiency and lower costs, which translates to a competitive edge: lower prices and higher customer satisfaction rates.

 Another example of proactive data analysis in action is the ability to offer personalized services using the data gained from dozens of prior actions with a specific client.
 Personalized services can range from personalized settings to cross-selling and up-selling.